luweiguo511/BankSwitch/README.md

 Once the user has enabled GATT notifications to the characteristic, the sl_bt_evt_gatt_server_characteristic_status_id event is triggered.
 In this event, the device will periodically update the characteristic value until the device disconnects.

 #### sl_event_handler.c
+This file was automatically generated and was in folder (workspace) here:
 C:\Users\delu\SimplicityStudio\v5_workshop\soc_spi_acc\autogen
 ```
     void sl_internal_app_process_action(void)